Sales and Marketing Manager

 "There are lots of ways to build your knowledge and experience.
 Volunteering for a local charity, for example, is a great way to develop marketing skills.
 There are also lots of online resources and publications, as well as events, which provide free content and insights about the industry."

-To become a sales and marketing manager you need a Bachelor's degree in marketing, business, economics, commerce, or a related field.
+To become a sales or marketing manager you need a Bachelor's degree in marketing, business, economics, commerce, or a related field.

 You also need to have relevant sales or marketing experience.